Leap into the Future of Email Marketing

 5. Manage your Metrics

 So how effective are your marketing strategies?
-You won’t know unless you run an A/B test on your emails.
-Test one variable at a time, such as subject line, calls to action, personalization, body text, closing text, and images.
+You won’t know unless you run conversion rate optimisation such as an A/B test on your emails.
+Test one variable at a time, such as subject line, calls to action, personalisation, body text, closing text, and images.
 Each of these variables can a have a massive impact on the success of your campaign, and A/B testing will allow you to tweak your emails to perfection.

 6. Seduce with Your Subject